TheDroidYourLookingFor/EmberQuest/README.md

 - Tabler Icons loaded from CDN for in-game iconography.
 - All state persists in `localStorage` under the key `EmberQuest_slots`.
 - Character avatars on the select screen are procedurally generated SVG keyed off the race config.
-- The in-game UI is restyled to evoke the classic EverQuest stone-panel windows: dark translucent panels with light bevels, gold serif titles, sunken bars, and bright-green stat readouts.
+- The in-game UI is restyled to evoke the classic 1990s MMO style stone-panel windows: dark translucent panels with light bevels, gold serif titles, sunken bars, and bright-green stat readouts.

 ## Compatibility